There’s that buzzword again, you know – the one you can’t stop hearing no matter what you do?

 Share it on social media, in an email, scream it from the rooftops.
 Do anything to get people checking out your content.

-Once you publish content, it’s important to measure your results.
+Once you publish content, it’s important to measure your campaign results so you know if your marketing efforts are paying off.
 By doing so, you understand what’s working the best, what your audience adores, and what you could do without.

 Some categories to measure?

 - Consumption – What did your audience do with the content?
 What actions did they take?
 Views, downloads, listens, visits, etc.